Elly & Jools: Home media

 In 1991, the twelve 30-minute episodes were condensed into one three-hour video distributed by CIC Video.

 Reception

 Elly and Jools received positive reviews from television critics.

 The Sydney Morning Heralds Jon Casimir praised the show describing it as a "pleasure to watch" due to Karl Zwicky's inventive direction, an up-tempo soundtrack from Chris Harriott, the "sterling work" of the actors and also because of "an all-pervasive sense of fun" and "an unabashed enthusiasm."
-Casimir also wrote: "...what Elly and Jools has to say about life is every bit as pertinent if not more so, that anything you could learn from Ramsay Street or Summer Bay."
+Casimir also wrote: "...what Elly and Jools has to say about life is every bit as pertinent if not more so, than anything you could learn from Ramsay Street or Summer Bay."

 While discussing Australian children's television which had been produced during the year of 1990, Margaret Geddes from The Age described Elly and Jools as "another gem made locally" and a "delightfully gentle romantic comedy."